sukhik/mood/posts/fifthpost.md

 ---
-title: The evolution of her
+title: The evolution of her and the cleanse of her soul
 date: 2020-07-02T00:00:00.000Z
 author: Sukhi
 summary: Shout out to my ass.
 Yea, these tags are getting more serious.